librenms/librenms/doc/Extensions/Authentication.md

 $config['radius']['users_purge']   = 14;  // Purge users who haven't logged in for 14 days.
 $config['radius']['default_level'] = 1;  // Set the default user level when automatically creating a user.
 ```

+### Radius Huntgroup

+Freeradius has a function called `Radius Huntgroup` which allows to send different attributes based on NAS.
+This may be utilized if you already use `Filter-ID` in your environment and also want to use radius with LibreNMS.

 ### Old account cleanup